thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 under the Development Process heading.
 Bounties are paid at a rate of $125/hr.

-In contrast to the previous worker, the immediate team mentioned in this proposal must work on high priority issues first (if any exist).
-This prioritization of issues is done by the team as well and is meant as a self-control measure.
+In contrast to the previous worker, the immediate team mentioned in this proposal must work on high priority issues first.
+This prioritization of issues is done by the team as well and is meant as a self-control measure and to allow to pursue a defined roadmap.
 There have been cases in the past that important issues are being postponed simply because no one worked on them.
 And that is unacceptable.